CIS565-Fall-2020/Project4-CUDA-Denoiser/README.md

 The table shows that although oct encoding could save memory bandwidth for G-buffer, it could cause more overhead since every time we fetch the normal from G-buffer, we need to decode the oct representation.

-**Things to mention:** The algorithm showed in [paper](http://jcgt.org/published/0003/02/01/paper.pdf) might cause divided by zero.
+**Things to mention:** The algorithm described in [paper](http://jcgt.org/published/0003/02/01/paper.pdf) might cause divided by zero.
 So be sure to add an small number at the denominator.

 ### Acknowledge